angievanhegan/mexico/README.md

 # mexico

 Updated text has been added here.
 More to add later.
+Minor edit.